MikeTritsch/challenge-2-UTA-tritsch/README.md

-# challenge-2-UTA-tritsch
+# Personal Portfolio Template

-Challenge 2 for UT Austin's Full Stack Bootcamp
+A starter template for a personal coding portfolio.

 ## Description

 Welcome to my Colorado Rockies themed advanced CSS portfolio!
-This challenge was a huge learning process for me as I made a big effort to include all of the concepts I've learned so far in Bootcamp.
+This challenge was a huge learning process for me as I made a big effort to include all of the concepts I've learned so far.
 I struggled with the concept of flexbox leading up to this, and rather than avoid it, I wanted to take it on as much as I could, and I think it shows here.
 My motivation behind this project was to create the basis of what will become my professional portfolio.
 I plan on adding to and referencing this project as my portfolio changes.

 Here is the reference photo I was given:
 ![Reference Photo](/assets/images/reference.png)